sysid blog

 Streamlining Developer Productivity

-Bookmark, snippet, any-text manager are addressing the same fundamental problem: Store it, find it, act on it.
+Store it, find it, act on it.

-A software developer knows the struggle: You’re deep into concentration when suddenly you need that specific command, website, or snippet you used weeks ago.
+Developers know the struggle: You’re deep into concentration when suddenly you need that specific command, website, or snippet you used weeks ago.

-What should have been a quick retrieval turns into a disruptive search.
+However, what should have been a quick retrieval turns into a disruptive search.

-Developers face a common set of challenges when working with information:
+We face a common set of challenges when working with information:

 1. Fragmentation: Information scattered across bookmarks, notes, documentation, and code snippets